casgari/AC215_G4/README.md

 We utilized several MLOps tools to optimize our data preprocessing and training workflows, including usage of TensorFlow Data, Dask for efficient transformations of lecture videos, support for serverless training with Vertex AI on multiple GPUs, and performance tracking with Weights & Biases.
 Upon completing training, our four main containers were formulated into a Vertex AI (Kubeflow) pipeline, allowing for effective orchestration of our app's components.

 The trained model was deployed to an endpoint in Vertex AI, while the other containers were deployed to cloud functions and Cloud Run, accessible via an API.
-The final application comprises of a frontend built using React (found in `src/frontend-react`) and a backend API service using FastAPI to expose the models' functionality to the frontend (found in `src/api-service`).
+The final application comprises of a frontend, built using React (found in `src/frontend-react`), and a backend API service, using FastAPI to expose the models' functionality to the frontend (found in `src/api-service`).
 The entire application is then deployed to a Kubernetes Cluster using Ansible (using the files found in `src/deployment`).

 The usage of these directories is explained in this `README` to allow a developer to replicate our steps.
 Despite the process being simple to follow, a developer is expected to have robust coding experience and some experience with MLOps to be able to fully interact with the external services (such as Google Cloud Platform) that are necessary for this project.
 Before digging into how to use this repository, it is helpful to spend some time familiarizing yourself with the following overview of the application design and project organization.